EpiphanySoft/oo/docs/Widget.md

 ### construct / destruct

-There are times when some manual involvement in the life-cycle is needed.
+There are times when some manual involvement in the life cycle is needed.
 In these cases there are the `construct` and `destruct` methods which are called by the `constructor` and `destroy` method, respectively.
 It is these implementations in the `Widget` base class that invoke the `ctor` and `dtor` [method chains](./Mixins.md#_chains).